adknowledgeportal/data-models/README.md

 #### Adding a new template to the data model:
 1. If you wanted to add a new template to the data model, first add the template to the bottom of the 'template.csv' file, with the column names in the order they will appear.
       Example: 'assay_spatialTranscriptomics_metadata_template,SysBio spatial transcriptomics metadata template schema,,"Component, individualID, biospecimenID, fileFormat, sequenceAnalysis, runID, captureArea, readIndicator, spatialRead1, spatialRead2",,False,ManifestTemplate,,sysbio.metadataTemplates-assay.spatialTranscriptomics,,,template'
 1. Stage, commit, and open a PR with these two changes, requesting review by another AD data manager.
-Once approved and merged, a GitHub Action workflow will run that uploads the new template to the AD Metadata Dictionary site.
-Note: the GitHub Actions to join the modules and convert to a json-ld data model, and to generate a test template to review take a few minutes to complete.
+Once approved and merged, a GitHub Action workflow will run that generates and registers jsonschemas along with creation of recordsets for Curator.
 You will know when they are complete with a green check.
-The GitHub Action to upload the new template to the AD Metadata Dictionary site takes roughly 1.5 hours to complete.

 For more advanced data modeling scenarios like adding conditional logic, creating validation rules, or creating new manifests, please consult the #ad-dcc-team slack channel.